stefan-hoeck/idris2-pack/README.md

 ```

 Note that if there's a library or application (e.g. idris2-lsp) that you always want
-to be installed upon switching to a new pack collection, then you need to specify
+to be installed upon switching to a new pack collection, then you should specify
-that in the `pack.toml` file located in the `~/.config/pack` directory.
+this in the `pack.toml` file located in the `~/.config/pack` directory.
 More detailed
-instructions can be found in the comments of this file.
+instructions can be found in the comments of that file.

 To update pack itself: